831331 Stress physiology of plants

 - Objective (expected results of study and acquired competences)

 Students who have successfully passed the lecture, are able to recognize that stress in plants is induced by unfavourable environmental conditions.
-The knowledge of the adverse effects of the major types of abiotic stress on metabolism and on other physiological processes that control growth, development and productivity of plants, enables the students to assess losses in crop yield attributed to stress impact.
+The knowledge of the adverse effects of the major types of abiotic stress on metabolism and on other physiological processes that control growth, development and productivity of plants, enables the students to assess losses in crop yield that can be attributed to stress.
 Moreover, the students have the ability to analyze the mechanisms of stress resistance which plants have developed to cope with stress conditions in order to prevent injury and maintain life functions.

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.